andrewcooke/bnum/README.md

 that `__str__()` returns the value (as a string), so that the value of instances will be correctly converted to strings.

-You can also specify your own explicit values:
+You can also specify your own, explicit values (and they can have mixed types, although that may make ordering unclear - see below):

 ```python
 >>> class Strange(Bnum):